f0rtis-net/WNotes/README.md

 # WNotes
-This application was created for my classmates to facilitate the process of finding and creating short important information.
+This application was created for my groupmates to facilitate the process of finding and creating short important information.

 #Installation